phiscu/hma_snow/README.md

 ## Usage

+1. Replace the example shapefile in the `shp` directory or provide the path to our shapefile in the next step.

-Run the Bash script with required arguments.
+2. Run the Bash script with required arguments.
 Example:
 ```bash
 ./process_hma_sr.sh --threads ALL_CPUS --catchment "Kyzylsuu" \
     --start_y 1999 --end_y 2016 --projEqArea "+proj=aea ..." \
     --cutline_shp "shp/Catchment_shapefile_new.shp" --SKIP_DOWNLOAD false \
     --CLEANUP true
 ```
+3. Feel free to use the `HMASR_postprocess.py` script as basis for further analysis.

 ## Options